-Silvia Mata-Marin, Theora Kvitka, Ashlesha Dhotey, Nehal Vora, and Dan Lockton
+Silvia Mata-Marin, Theora Kvitka, Ashlesha Dhotey, Nehal Vora, Matt Prindible, and Dan Lockton

 How do you imagine local government?
 What does “The City” or “The Council” look like, in your mind’s eye?
 Where would you start if you wanted to change something in your neighborhood, to suggest ideas, or to understand how decisions are made?